Care-Bear/ras-pi/README.md

 ## Usage

-In order to run the script you need to copy the `example_config.yaml`:
+In order to run the script, make a copy of `example_config.yaml`:

 ```
 cp example_config.yaml config.yaml
 ```

-You can then edit `config.yaml` to include or exclude the webpages or local files you want, as well as changing the sleep time between page changes.
+Edit `config.yaml` to include or exclude the webpages or local files you want, as well as changing the sleep time between page changes.

 To then run the script, ensure `screen.py` and `config.yaml` are in the same directory: